Bauhaus and Mid Century Modern Design

 Bauhaus 3 Chair

-In the US the Mid Century Modern movement was an American reflection of the Bauhaus style, along with the International style (developed in the 1920s and 1930s in Holland, France and Germany, it was characterized by a rejection of all ornament and colour with repetitive modular forms).
+In the US the Mid Century Modern movement was an American reflection of the Bauhaus style, along with the International style (developed in the 1920s and 1930s in Holland, France and Germany, it was characterised by a rejection of all ornament and colour with repetitive modular forms).

 Bauhaus also became the cornerstone of the modern Scandinavian design movement that emerged in Denmark, Norway and Sweden in the 1950s.
 Scandinavian countries, along with Finland and Iceland, were quick to embrace the design philosophy of Bauhaus and make it their own because the love for local materials and functional forms was already embedded in their culture.